fablabbcn/smartcitizen-docs/docs/start.md

 - Connect your SCK via USB.

-- Choose the right USB port (generally the last one).
+- From the Tools > Board menu, choose the right USB port (generally the last one).

-- Select the right board: Leonardo for SCK v1.0 (Goteo) or LilyPad for SCK v1.1 (Kickstarter).
+- From the Tools > Serial port menu, select the right board.
+This is Leonardo for SCK v1.0 (Goteo) or LilyPad for SCK v1.1 (Kickstarter).

-- Open the serial monitor in the Arduino IDE (button at the top-right of the main window).
+- Open the serial monitor window in the Arduino IDE (button at the top-right of the main window).

 - Set the options to "115200 baud" and “No line return” (drop-down menu at the bottom-right of the monitor window).